All Episodes

 Hi.

-I um I picked that up as well, and so did Michael Brown, and that's why I say it's too early to burn him at the stake.
+That's why I say it's too early to burn him at the stake.

-I mean, he may be he may be competent, he may not be.
+I mean, he may be competent.

 I don't know.

-Uh it was embarrassing the way that they belittled him instead of asking him questions, but of the areas where there was one congressman who did talk about the fact of why didn't you uh do this, why didn't you do that, why didn't you do that?
+But of the areas where there was one congressman who did talk about the fact of why didn't you do this?

-We don't do evacuation, we don't do law enforcement.
+We don't do law enforcement.

 We come in later.

-And for anybody who's ever lived in an area, and and and I do, where there has been uh flooding or fires or earthquakes or hurricanes.
+And for anybody who's ever lived in an area, and I do, where there has been flooding or fires or earthquakes or hurricanes, it's a much deeper view of how you look at government.

 And I don't ever want to hold FEMA to high standards.

-What I want them to do is to come in and to set up the processes of getting people uh back on their feet, getting them uh some sort of temporary from here to there, but they're not the first ones in the door, and they're not the immediate uh rescuers, and it comes to the view of government, and my view of government is that it it should be slow and bureaucratic and plotting.
+What I want them to do is to come in and to set up the processes of getting people back on their feet, getting them some sort of temporary from here to there.

-I don't want a fast government, as much as uh most things I like efficient and fast and productive.
+As much as most things I like, efficient and fast and productive.

 You don't want them making quick, swift changes.

-So in that regard, I look at FEMA and I look at government and I say that it goes back to what we've all been told and all have heard about for years and years and years.
+So in that regard, I look at FEMA and I look at government and I say it goes back to what we've all been told and all have heard about for years and years and years.

-You need to have an emergency kit, you need to have a go bag, you have to have something in your house and in your place of work, maybe something in your car, so that you have um go down to the store and buy those bott a case of bottled water.
+You have to have something in your house and in your place of work, maybe something in your car, so that you have down to the store and buy a case of bottled water.

-I I mean, how long does it take to buy to drink a case of bottled water if you're if you're if you're sipping slowly, I think a case of bottled water would last you a long time.
+I mean, how long does it take to drink a case of bottled water if you're sipping slowly?

-Yeah, it won't taste like a five-star meal, but it will get you through whatever the period is until the rescuers can get to you.
+That won't taste like a five-star meal, but it will get you through whatever the period is until the rescuers can get to you.

-Or they can turn power back on, or they can turn the sewer back on, or they can turn the water back on and have it clean.
+Or they can turn power back on or they can turn the sewer back on or they can turn the water back on and have it clean.

-And yet I there's another article I saw today about people are still waiting for aid, and I thought, what do you mean they're waiting for aid?
+And there's another article I saw today about people are still waiting for aid.

 And I started reading the article and they were talking about they don't have power back on in some of the rural areas.